kensiprell/ktorio.github.io/quickstart/guides/website.md

 Static files are not only text files!
 Try to add an image (what about a fancy animated blinking gif file? 👩🏻‍🎨) to the `static` folder, and include a `<img src="...">` tag to the HTML template.
 {: .note.exercise}

-## Enabling partial content: large files and videos
+## Enabling Partial Content: Large Files and Videos

-Though not really needed for this specific case, if you enable partial content support, people will be able to resume larger static files on connections with frequent problems, or allow seeking support when serving and watching videos.
+Though not really needed for this specific case, if you enable partial content support, people will be able to resume downloading larger static files on connections with frequent problems or allow support sessions while serving and watching videos.

 Enabling partial content is straightforward: